User experience and interaction design for an evolution of the business-focused Merchant Manager platform.

 The Merchant Manager redesign was also used as a pilot of Agile Scrum for product development at Paypal, where waterfall had hitherto been the method of record.
 This experiment exposed both challenges and opportunities over the course of the project’s existence, from learning curve friction to the difficulty in advocating for user experience in the middle of an engineering-centric philosophy.

 A product design experiment that was able to germinate in such an environment was the introduction of “live” wireframes to the team.
 Built in parallel with the (required) document-based wireframes (pdf), the HTML wireframes were iterated weekly, version-controlled, and published to a location accessible to everyone.
 They opened new avenues of discussion within the teams and narrowed the chasm between the document specifications and the final results.
 Also, without these pages, the in-progress user testing would not have been possible.

-As lead product designer, I led the overall project design, delivered the product design specs, coordinated concurrent design streams, and was directly responsible for the interaction design.
-The wider UX team included user researchers, multiple visual designers (responsible for the look-and-feel in coordination with the Paypal style standards), and content writers.
+As lead product designer, I led the overall UX design, coordinated concurrent design streams, and was directly responsible for the interaction design deliverables.
+The wider UX team included user researchers, visual designers (responsible for the look-and-feel coordination with the Paypal style standards), and content writers.

 From extensive user research interviews, lab usability tests, and ethnographic studies, a picture emerged of a user base that was invested in using the platform but dissatisfied with the current experience.